tchajed/iris-named-props/README.md

 Qed.
 ```

-Putting the names in the definition avoid repeating the same intro pattern and
+Putting the names in the definition avoids repeating the same intro patterns
+over and over in a proof.
+Not repeating yourself makes things easier to change
-is easier to change when the definition changes (for example, reordering and
+when the definition changes - for example, reordering and adding new conjuncts
-adding new conjuncts will have minimal impact on proof scripts).
+will have minimal impact on proof scripts.

+The "names" in named propositions are not actually just names, but Iris intro
+patterns; for example `"#H"`, `"%H"` (using Iris's recent support for Coq names
+in intro patterns), and `"?"` are all potentially useful.

+One application of this feature implemented in the library is a tactic
+`iNamedAccu` which is like `iAccu` but remembers the names used.
+If you haven't
+used `iAccu`, it solves a goal which is an evar with the conjunction of the
+entire context (this kind of situation arises when you have a proof rule that
+allows saving the entire context and then restoring it elsewhere). `iNamedAccu`
+is just like `iAccu`, but it adds names to the conjuncts so that the result can
+easily be restored with the same names later.